Cantera/cantera/doc/sphinx/yaml/reactions.rst

 ``coverage-dependencies``
-    A mapping of species names to coverage dependence parameters, where these parameters are contained in a mapping with the fields:
+    A mapping of species names to coverage dependence parameters, where these parameters are contained in either a mapping with the fields:

     ``a``
         Coefficient for exponential dependence on the coverage